Ron8203/Ron8203/README.md

 ### About Me:</b>

 - **Tech Xplorer**  </br>
-- currently, learning and implementing PHP and Mongodb.
+- currently, learning and implementing PHP and MongoDB.
 - looking to contribute to open-source projects.
 - working on Networking and IOT projects.